 Given the increasing interdependence between global economies and markets, conditions in one country, market, or region might adversely impact markets, issuers and/or foreign exchange rates in other countries, including the U.S. Continuing uncertainty as to the status of the Euro and the European Monetary Union (the "EMU") has created significant volatility in currency and financial markets generally.
 Any partial or complete dissolution of the EMU, or any continued uncertainty as to its status, could have significant adverse effects on currency and financial markets, and on the values of the Master Fund's investments.
-The United Kingdom (the "UK") left the European Union ("EU") (commonly known as "Brexit") on January 31, 2020.
-An agreement between the UK and the EU governing their future trade relationship became effective January 1, 2021, but critical aspects of the relationship remain unresolved and subject to further negotiation and agreement.
-Brexit has resulted in volatility in European and global markets and could have negative long-term impacts on financial markets in the UK and throughout Europe.
-Significant uncertainty remains in the market regarding the ramifications of the withdrawal of the UK from the EU and the arrangements that will apply to the UK's relationship with the EU and other countries following its withdrawal; the range and potential implications of possible political, regulatory, economic, and market outcomes are difficult to predict.
-Moreover, other countries may seek to withdraw from the EU and/or abandon the euro, the common currency of the EU.
-The ultimate effects of these events and other socio-political or geopolitical issues are not known but could profoundly affect global economies and markets.
-Whether or not the Master Fund invests in securities of issuers located in Europe or with significant exposure to European issuers or countries, these events could negatively affect the value and liquidity of the Master Fund's investments.
+The UK left the EU on January 31, 2020 (commonly referred to as "Brexit").
+During an 11-month transition period, the UK and the EU agreed to a Trade and Cooperation Agreement that sets out the agreement for certain parts of the future relationship between the EU and the UK from January 1, 2021.
+The Trade and Cooperation Agreement does not provide the UK with the same level of rights or access to all goods and services in the EU as the UK previously maintained as a member of the EU and during the transition period.
+In particular, the Trade and Cooperation Agreement does not include an agreement on financial services (and such an agreement on financial services may never be concluded).
+Accordingly, uncertainty remains in certain areas as to the future relationship between the UK and the EU.